 The content creation and massive research that went into creating it is already done.
 There’s only one step left for you to unlock value that will turn your content evergreen.

-The 70% figure hasn’t come from thin air.
-When you look at how blog content can be monetized and distributed, the math becomes clear.
+When you look at how blog content can be monetized and distributed, the math becomes visible.

 If transforming blog posts into eBooks were easy, everyone would do it.
 In reality, the process is painful because of the lengthy copy-pasting process and the dozens of tabs you will need to open.